netro256/recipes/_recipes/banana-bread.md

 - Add eggs and vanilla.
 Mix.
 - Add mashed bananas.
 Mix
 - Add baking soda, salt, and sour cream.
 Mix.
 - Add flour.
-Mix until everything is incorperated.
+Mix until everything is incorporated.
 - Pour into greased loaf pan.
 - Bake at 350°F for 1 hour.
 - Test center with a toothpick.
 If it comes out clean then the bread is done.